XSD : Java Glossary

 There is a scheme to insist a data value be unique.

 Sometimes the files are peppered with xs: and sometimes with xsd:.
-This is an arbitary string to abbreviate the xmlns name space defined at http://www.w3.org/2001/XMLSchema.
+This is an arbitrary string to abbreviate the xmlns name space defined at https://www.w3.org/2001/XMLSchema.
 You can make it anything you like so long as it you use it consistently.
-It lets the parser know that a word is an xms keyword.
+It lets the parser know that a word is a keyword.
 This way you can accidentally use keywords for field names without confusion.

-Understanding the keywords used in schemas, and comparing a schema with a known valid compliant xml/jnlp file will be almost all you need to make sense of the schema.
+Understanding the keywords used in schemas and comparing a schema with a known valid compliant XML/jnlp file will be almost all you need to make sense of the schema.
+After you read the XSD tutorial, this list will refresh your memory.

 attribute